 The seed data: From 1977-1996, the Australian Potters’ Society published eight printed directories with short biographies and images of marks.
 The seed data for this project was derived from these directories.
 Other sources included Geoff Ford’s Encyclopaedia of Australian Potters Marks, Skepsi’s Celebrating the Master exhibition catalogue and the images of marks included in The Journal of Australian Ceramics from 2010 onwards.

 The platform: I’ve chosen two freely available social networking sites to gather and share the data.
 The index is hosted here on wordpress.com and I’ll also blog regularly to report on progress.
 Discussions about potters and their marks will take place on the Identifying Australian Pottery group on Flickr, and Flickr will also provide a means of sharing images and building a searchable and browsable image pool.

 The images: The seed data describes marks a potter used and which sources have images of those marks.
-This is a quantum leap over what was previously available online, but having acces to both descriptions and images would, I know, be wonderful.
-Members of the Identifying Australian Pottery group on Flickr have started to create topics for identified potters, with images of marks, and I am linking these to the index entries as they are created.
-It will take a while to build up a critical mass of entries with links, but it will happen.
-I’m also archiving the linked images in a separate Flickr account where they can be sorted alphabetically.
-The browsable image pool is tiny at the moment but, like the linked entries, it will grow over time.
+Members of the Identifying Australian Pottery group on Flickr have been creating topics for identified potters, with images of marks, and I am linking these to the index entries as they are created.
+I’m also archiving the images of identified marks in a separate Flickr account where they can be browsed alphabetically and by state.

 A work in progress: While already a useful resource, work has only just begun.
-Now it will be up to all of us – potters, their families and heirs, collectors, curators, historians, buyers and sellers on the secondary market – to pool our knowledge.
-I’ll keep adding new potters and links, as the information comes to hand.
+Now it will be up to all of us – potters, their families and heirs, collectors, curators, historians, buyers and sellers on the secondary market – to pool our knowledge and to keep adding entries and images as information comes to hand.